mhmd-zbib/oqab/README.md

-# File Finder
+# HyperSearch File Finder

-A simple Rust utility that recursively searches for files with a specific extension.
+A high-performance Rust utility that recursively searches for files with a specific extension using advanced concurrency techniques.

 ## Features